-Chicken factory farms are “intensive, highly mechanised units that occupy relatively small areas compared with conventional farming.”4 They aim to produce the most amount of meat in the shortest time and for the least cost – an approach that is at odds with animal welfare.5
+Chicken factory farms are “intensive, highly mechanised units that occupy relatively small areas compared with conventional farming.”4 They aim to produce the most amount of meat from broiler chickens in the shortest time and for the least cost – an approach that is at odds with animal welfare.5

 Getting to know chickens

 Chickens are sentient animals experiencing a range of emotions including pain, fear, anxiety, boredom, frustration, discomfort and distress.6

 They naturally live in small, relatively stable communities, and form complex social relationships with fellow chickens within those communities.7 In recent years, scientists have learned chickens possess surprising emotional, intellectual and social complexity.
 Chickens can: